 August 31st 1983: In the U.S., Atari established the subsidiary, Atari Benelux Holding, Inc. (for ownership stake in Atari International (Benelux) B.V.)

-September 1983: Atari International (Benelux) B.V. organised the Dutch National Videogame championships.
+September 9th 1983: Atari International (Benelux) B.V. organised the Dutch National Championship Centipede in Hilton Hotel Amsterdam and the Belgian National Championship Centipede in Walibi Belgium.

 September 1983: W. P. (Wilfried) de Graaf started as Special Sales Representative for the home computers.